enso-org/enso-archive/CONTRIBUTING.md

   the [`build.sbt`](build.sbt) file, and Java 8, configured as your default JVM.

-Managing multiple JVM installations can be a pain, so some of the team use [Jenv](http://www.jenv.be/).
-Jenv is a useful tool for managing multiple JVMs.
+Managing multiple JVM installations can be a pain, so some of the team use [Jenv](http://www.jenv.be/): A useful tool for managing multiple JVMs.

 ### Getting the Sources
 Given you've probably been reading this document on GitHub, you might have an